Last updated: Jan. 15, 2017

-Oh no, so you just came back home from a productive shooting trip, and you were about to enjoy the photography art, only to find some of the JPEG (or JPG) photos are gone or corrupt.
-What a bummer.
+So you just came back home from a wonderful trip, and you were about to enjoy the photographs you shot, only to find some of the JPEG (or JPG) photos got deleted or became corrupt...what a bummer.

-I've been there and personally experienced several situations when either I couldn't open several .jpg files or couldn't find them at all because I had accidentally deleted them off my digital camera.
+We've all been there.
+Personally I've experienced several times when I either couldn't open several .jpg files, worse yet I couldn't find them because I must have accidentally deleted them off my camera.

-Fortunately, these JPEG files are probably recoverable.
-I'm going to show you how to recover or repair them by relying on professional image recovery software.
+Fortunately, these JPEG files can be recovered.
+Today I'm going to show you how to do so by using third-party image recovery software.

-Note: JPG and JPEG are basically the same formats, both of them are supported by the Joint Photographic Experts Group.
+Note: JPG and JPEG are basically the same formats, both are supported by the Joint Photographic Experts Group.
 We thus use them interchangeably.

 What you'll need:

-- The device on which your images were stored.
+- The digital device where your images were stored.

-- A personal computer based on Windows or Mac OS.
+- A personal computer (with Windows or macOS).

 - Internet access.